hypo69/hypo/pytest/gemini - set 2/en/src/translators/product_translator.md

 2. **Fixtures:**  Fixtures are used to provide test data and mock objects, promoting better organization.

-3. **Comprehensive Test Cases:**  The examples now demonstrate tests for valid and invalid input scenarios, including empty records and the absence of a product reference.
+3. **Comprehensive Test Cases:**  The examples now demonStarte tests for valid and invalid input scenarios, including empty records and the absence of a product reference.

 4. **Clearer Assertions:**  Assertions are more specific.
 For example, instead of just `assert result`, the tests now check the expected data types or specific values.

-5. **Exception Handling:** The `test_translate_record_invalid_locale` demonstrates handling potential errors (e.g., invalid locale).
+5. **Exception Handling:** The `test_translate_record_invalid_locale` demonStartes handling potential errors (e.g., invalid locale).
 Using `pytest.raises` is the correct way to test for exceptions.
 The example shows how to get the error message as well.

 6. **Edge Cases:** Tests are added to cover empty input and invalid locales.